Jamesunekwuojo/Part-0/SPA diagram excercise0.5.md

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa
     activate server
     server-->>browser: HTML document
-    Note right of browser: The single HTML document fetch from the server, it's content is being manipulated by the Javascript that executes in the  browser.
-Unlike the traditional web apps in which each page is being fetched seprately, here only the HTML page is being fetched, and it's content is being manipulated by JavaScript.
+    Note right of browser: The single HTML document is fetched from the server.
+Its content is being manipulated by the JavaScript that executes in the browser.
+Unlike traditional web apps, where each page is fetched separately, here only the HTML page is fetched, and its content is manipulated by JavaScript.